 ABOUT US

-Ms. Perryman graduated from Columbia University School of Law in May 1985, practiced law in New York City as a litigation partner in corporate commercial litigation, and also as an associate attorney.
-She was an adjunct associate professor at Fordham Law School in New York City and taught legal writing and appellate advocacy, instructed students in legal ethics at Columbia University School of Law, and has judged Moot Court for first-year and upperclass students, also at Columbia University School of Law, instructing them in the rigors of legal writing and appellate advocacy for the past twenty-five years.
-She became a practicing disciple of Jesus on August 17, 1988 when she was baptized by full immersion in water by a conservative, non-denominational congregation, and has since returned to her original roots in the Anglican communion in which she was originally baptized as an infant, and later confirmed as a pre-teen.
-She knows that in every Christian denomination and in every religion, there is a remnant waiting to take up their assigned positions in the kingdom of God.
+Ms. Perryman graduated from Columbia University School of Law and practiced law in New York City as a litigation partner in corporate commercial litigation, and also as an associate attorney.
+She was an adjunct associate professor at Fordham Law School in New York City and taught legal writing and appellate advocacy, instructed students in legal ethics at Columbia University School of Law, and has judged Moot Court for first-year and upperclass students, also at Columbia University School of Law, instructing them in the rigors of legal writing and appellate advocacy for twenty-six years.
+She became a fully practicing disciple of Jesus when she was baptized by full immersion in water by a conservative, non-denominational congregation, and has since returned to her original roots in the Anglican communion in which she was originally baptized as an infant.
+She has proven that in every Christian denomination and in every religion on the planet, there is a remnant who were waiting to take up their assigned positions in the kingdom of God.

-Ms. Perryman graduated from Columbia University School of Law in May 1985, practiced law in New York City as a litigation partner in corporate commercial litigation, and also as an associate attorney.
-She was an adjunct associate professor at Fordham Law School in New York City and taught legal writing and appellate advocacy, instructed students in legal ethics at Columbia University School of Law, and has judged Moot Court for first-year and upperclass students, also at Columbia University School of Law, instructing them in the rigors of legal writing and appellate advocacy for the past twenty-five years.
-She became a practicing disciple of Jesus on August 17, 1988 when she was baptized by full immersion in water by a conservative, non-denominational congregation, and has since returned to her original roots in the Anglican communion in which she was originally baptized as an infant, and later confirmed as a pre-teen.
-She knows that in every Christian denomination and in every religion, there is a remnant waiting to take up their assigned positions in the kingdom of God.
+Ms. Perryman graduated from Columbia University School of Law and practiced law in New York City as a litigation partner in corporate commercial litigation, and also as an associate attorney.
+She was an adjunct associate professor at Fordham Law School in New York City and taught legal writing and appellate advocacy, instructed students in legal ethics at Columbia University School of Law, and has judged Moot Court for first-year and upperclass students, also at Columbia University School of Law, instructing them in the rigors of legal writing and appellate advocacy for twenty-six years.
+She became a fully practicing disciple of Jesus when she was baptized by full immersion in water by a conservative, non-denominational congregation, and has since returned to her original roots in the Anglican communion in which she was originally baptized as an infant.
+She has proven that in every Christian denomination and in every religion on the planet, there is a remnant who were waiting to take up their assigned positions in the kingdom of God.